 - 3.1.
-The employer is committed to the following principles which underpin this Policy: - Prevent unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010 on any of the characteristics protected by law. - To endeavour to develop a workforce that is reflective of the local community that it serves. - Ensure that recruitment and selection is carried out in an open and transparent manner and that employees are appointed for their abilities and the role that they will carry out. - Selection decisions will be carried out using pre-agreed selection criteria required to carry out the role.
+The School/Academy is committed to the following principles which underpin this Policy: - Eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010 on any of the characteristics protected by law. - To endeavour to develop a workforce that is reflective of the local community that it serves. - Ensure that recruitment and selection is carried out in an open and transparent manner and that employees are appointed for their abilities and the role that they will carry out. - Selection decisions will be carried out using pre-agreed objective criteria required to carry out the role. - 3.2.
+Any employee or Governor(s) involved in the recruitment of staff in schools/academies must ensure they comply fully with the organisation's equal opportunity policy and the DfE's latest safer recruitment guidance in the

-3.2.
-Any employee or Governor(s) that are involved in the recruitment of staff in schools/academies must ensure they comply fully with the organisation's equal opportunity policy and the DfE's latest safer recruitment guidance in the "Keeping Children Safe in Education" (KCSiE) publication, at every stage of the recruitment process.
-In accordance with the equal opportunity policy, reasonable adjustments will be made to accommodate the particular needs of any person who has notified the organisation that he or she has a disability within the meaning of the Equality Act 2010 at all stages of the recruitment process.
+"Keeping Children Safe in Education" (KCSiE) publication, at every stage of the recruitment process.
+Reasonable adjustments may need to be made to accommodate the particular needs of any person who has notified the organisation that he or she has a disability within the meaning of the Equality Act 2010 at all stages of the recruitment process.

-The School Staffing (England) Regulations 2009 and the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007 require Governing Boards of maintained schools and management committees of pupil referral units (PRUs) to ensure that at least one of the persons who conducts an interview has completed safer recruitment training
+The School Staffing (England) Regulations 2009 and the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007 require Governing Boards of Maintained Schools and management committees of Pupil Referral Units (PRUs) to ensure that at least one of the persons who conducts an interview has completed safer recruitment training.